 European Countries Where It’s Rare to See the Northern Lights

 In this post, we don’t go into all of the countries listed above.
 To begin, in some of these countries, it’s quite rare to see the northern lights.
 These opportunities are so few and far between that it’s hard to suggest places where you might see the northern lights on those infrequent nights.
-We therefore don’t go into detail about seeing the northern lights in Belarus, Belgium, England, Latvia, Lithuania, Northern Ireland, Poland, or Wales.
+We therefore don’t go into detail about seeing the northern lights in Belarus, Belgium, England, Latvia, Lithuania, Poland, or Wales.

 European Countries We’ve Already Written About

 Additionally, we’ve already written about many of the best countries in Europe where you can see the northern lights:

 - Finland – 14 places, including Rovaniemi, Kemi, and near Helsinki.
 Click to read.

 - Greenland – 6 places, including Kangerlussuaq and Nuuk.
 Click to read.